EFFICACY IN IDIOPATHIC HYPERSOMNIA

 DB RWP = Double-Blind, Randomized-Withdrawal Period; IHSS = Idiopathic Hypersomnia Severity Scale; SDP = Stable-Dose Period.

 This is an exploratory sub-group analysis of the mITT, which included 24 patients with long sleep time and 91 patients without long sleep time.
 Long sleep time was clinician reported at study entry based on ICSD-II or ICSD-III criteria.
 Demographic and baseline characteristics were generally well balanced between groups, with the exception of region.
-The low number of participants with long sleep overall, and the imbalance between those with long sleep recruited in Europe and North America, may limit generalizability.11
+The low number of participants with long sleep overall, and the imbalance between those with long sleep recruited in Europe and North America, may limit generalizability.8

 Limitations: This was an exploratory analysis and was outside of the statistical hierarchy; efficacy conclusions cannot be drawn.
 The estimated median differences between treatment groups are from Hodges-Lehmann estimates.
 A separate model was used for each regimen.

-DB RWP = Double-Blind, Randomized-Withdrawal Period; ICSD = International Classification of Sleep Disorders; IHSS = Idiopathic Hypersomnia Severity Scale; mITT =
+DB RWP = Double-Blind, Randomized-Withdrawal Period; ICSD = International Classification of Sleep Disorders; IHSS = Idiopathic Hypersomnia Severity Scale; mITT = Modified Intent-To-Treat; SDP = Stable-Dose Period.

 - Evaluated in adults: 154 patients, aged 19 to 75 (median age 39 years)

-- Baseline disease severity (based on CGI-S): Trial included patients (N=154) who were borderline to mildly ill (3%), moderately to markedly ill (77%), severely to extremely ill (20%)
+- Baseline disease severity (based on CGI-S): Trial included patients (N=154) who were borderline to mildly ill (4%), moderately to markedly ill (77%), severely to extremely ill (20%)

 - Sleep time* (at baseline): Trial included patients (N=154) with long sleep time and without long sleep time; 20% and 80%, respectively